 - To positively impact community health and well being

-To support those communities who are interested in submitting an application we hosted an informational webinar on Wednesday January 10th to review the project details and answer any questions.
+To support those communities who were interested in submitting an application for 2018, we hosted an informational webinar to review the project details and answer any questions.

 - What is the Physical Literacy for Communities initiative?

 - The Physical Literacy for Communities initiative is a unique guiding framework with the purpose of improving the development of physical literacy, which leads to increased physical activity positively impacting health and well-being.
 As part of the Active People, Active Places - BC Physical Activity Strategy, funded by the BC Ministry of Health, the Sport for Life Society will be delivering the Physical Literacy for Communities in selected communities across the province.
 The project will run from January 2018 to December 2020 and provide up to two years of support to 17 BC communities.
 For more information, please consult http://physicalliteracy.ca/physical-literacy-communities/

 - Why would Physical Literacy for Communities be good for my community?